All Products

 java -version

-The following command output indicates that JDK is installed.
+The following output indicates a successful installation.

 image

-Step 2: Configure password-free SSH logon
+Step 2: Configure passwordless SSH logon

 Note